 Imiter bis (Ag, Au, Cu, Pb, Zn)

 Imiter bis, formerly known as 233263 Permit, is an exploration property located on Morocco’s sub-Atlas range, about 150 kilometers from Ouarzazate and just five kilometers south of the world-class Imiter Mine.
-A 10,000m core drill program is scheduled for 2022 to follow up on 2021 scout drilling results.
+The geology and Phase I drill results indicate the presence of a 4-km potential at-surface polymetallic structure hosted within a low-sulphidation epithermal system

 The property is located in the Proterozoic Saghro “boutonnière” of Morocco’s Sub-Atlas range, about 150 kilometers from Ouarzazate and five kilometers south of the world-class Imiter Mine.
 Roads from Imiter village lead to the northern and southern ends of the property.